aosabook/500lines/sampler/README.md

 sample random items in a computer game.
-In particular, we will focus on the design decisions which are specific to working with probabilities, including functions both for sampling and for evaluating probabilities, working in "log-space", allowing reproducibility, and separating the process of generating samples from the specific application.
+In particular, we will focus on the design decisions which are specific to working with probabilities, including functions both for sampling and for evaluating probabilities, working with logarithms, allowing reproducibility, and separating the process of generating samples from the specific application.